 Stand up paddle boarding (SUP) is an extremely popular and fun sport for people that love the outdoors and spending time in and on the water.
 It is great for fitness, relaxation, and exploration; and getting started is both easy and affordable.

 The first step is to get the proper equipment.
-Beginners will need a board, paddle, leash, PDF (personal flotation device), and proper clothing.
+Beginners will need a board (bluefin cruise paddle board is a good choice for beginners), paddle, leash, PDF (personal flotation device), and proper clothing.
 All of this can be picked up at virtually any outdoors and recreation store.

 While boards can be purchased for a relatively reasonable price, it’s never a bad idea to rent a board from a local SUP shop.
 That way you can try it out with relatively low risk in case you find that SUP isn’t for you.

 For the paddle, you will need to make sure it sized properly for your height.
 A good rule of thumb is to stand the paddle next to you and reach your arm up over you head.
 The paddle should reach to your wrist.

 PDFs and leashes are for personal safety.
 Surf zones often don’t require PDFs, but they are never a bad idea for beginners as you may find yourself in the water more than anticipated as you learn the sport.
 The leash on the other hand is something that all SUP enthusiasts should use.
 As the name suggests, it is a line that connects you to your board so in the event of a fall, the board doesn’t float away from you or crash into something or someone.